 1. Too Much Heat

-Maybe you brought home a lyre flower and eagerly put it in your bright, sunny front yard, figuring it would probably get enough shade because you see some shade in that area every day.
+Maybe you brought home a plant from the nursery and eagerly put it in your bright, sunny front yard, figuring it would probably get enough shade because you see some shade in that area every day.

 But instead, the delicate green leaves begin to turn yellow after just a day or two.
 If this is the case, take a good hard look at the planting location and the temperature.